rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

-pages or leaves at its end—or an unpaginated or unfoliated volume or sequence lacks any pages or leaves—and the paging or foliation of a complete copy cannot be ascertained, record the number of the last numbered or unnumbered page or leaf followed by “+ p.” or “+ leaves.”
+pages or leaves at its end—or an unpaginated or unfoliated volume or sequence lacks any pages or leaves—and the paging or foliation of a complete copy cannot be ascertained, record the number of the last numbered or unnumbered page or leaf followed by "+ p." or "+ leaves."
 Make a note of the imperfection. xxiv, 178+ p.
 Note: Description based on incomplete copy; all after p.
 178 wanting